On cusps and flat tops: Abstract

 \section{Abstract}

-We develop non-invertible Pesin theory for a new class of maps called cusp maps.
-These maps may have unbounded derivative, but nevertheless verify a property analogous to $C^{1+\epsilon}$.
-We do not require the critical points to verify a non-flatness condition, so the results are applicable to $C^{1+\epsilon}$ maps with flat critical points.
+Non-invertible Pesin theory is developed for a class of piecewise smooth interval maps which may have unbounded derivative, but satisfy a property analogous to $C^{1+\epsilon}$.
+The critical points are not required to verify a non-flatness condition, so the results are applicable to $C^{1+\epsilon}$ maps with flat critical points.
 If the critical points are too flat, then no absolutely continuous invariant probability measure can exist.
 This generalises a result of Benedicks and Misiurewicz.